data-gymnasia/courses/content/programming-in-python/content.md

 ---

 **Binder**.
 You can also run Python code in the cloud on the Binder website.
 To launch with a set of packages tailored to this course, [click here](https://mybinder.org/v2/gh/sswatson/simple-python-stack/master).
 Then select *New* (top right corner and *Python 3*).
+It is highly recommended that you keep a tab with a Binder notebook open while working through this course, because it can serve as a space for scratch work, and it provides more features than the blocks which appear in-page.

 _{button.next-step} Continue_